 The waterways listed refer to inland traffic on rivers and canals.
-The number of ports includes those located on the total 1,793 km of coastline.
-In 2020, about 2.80 million freight containers were transported.
+The number of ports includes those located on the 1,793 km of coastline.
+In 2021, about 3.28 million freight containers were transported.

 › Airports in Portugal

 Road trafficThe network of roads and highways has a total length of 82,900 km.
 For each of the country's 10.33 million inhabitants, this corresponds to 8.03 meters.
 This puts Portugal in 69th place in the global ranking.
 However, the country's size and population density of around 112 inhabitants per km² must also be taken into account.
 Countries with fewer inhabitants in the same or even larger area naturally achieve quite different values here and have to connect remote areas to the transport network despite a smaller population.

 With an average of 846 traffic fatalities per year (2013 - 2019), road traffic in Portugal is considered relatively safe.
 This corresponds to 8.2 accident fatalities per 100,000 inhabitants per year.
 By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

 In Portugal, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
 This regulation was enforced on June 1st, 1928.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|

 |Roadways||6,708,900 km||11,154.38 km||1,111.71 m|

 |Railroads||258,600 km||429.97 km||42.85 m|